trakaus/localboards-ui/README.md

 Welcome.
 This is the user interface of localboards.org.
 For example:

 http://douglas.ne.localboards.org/boards/ - All the City of Omaha government boards.
-(Omaha, Nebraska, USA)
+(Douglas county, Nebraska, USA)

 This website was created by volunteers during [HackOmaha 2013](https://twitter.com/HackOmaha), a civic coding event.